top of page

 • Adds luxury and texture

-• Requires sealing and maintenance
+• Requires sealing and regular maintenance

 Standard Bathroom Tile Sizes